ajksharma/dda-serverspec-crate/README.md

  * (x)ubunutu 16.04

 ## Usage documentation
 This crate provides integration tests for servers.
+E.g. it can be used to check if certain files or folders are existing, if packages are installed, if certain programs are running, etc.

 ### Usage Summary
-1. Download the jar from the releases page of this repository
+1. Download the jar from the releases page of this repository (e.g. dda-serverspec-crate-x.x.x-standalone.jar)
-2. Deploy jar on the source machine
+2. Deploy the jar on the source machine
 3. Create test.edn (Domain-Schema for Tests) and target.edn (Schema for Targets) according to the reference and our example configs
-4. If you want to enshure, that needed test tools (like netcat or netstat) are present on target, you should execute a onetime install:
+4. If you want to ensure, that certain test tools (like netcat or netstat) are present on the target system, you should execute a one-time install:
 ```bash
 java -jar dda-serverspec-crate-standalone.jar --install-dependencies --targets targets.edn test.edn
 ```